Academic Eligibility (Updated 04/05/21)

 On step 3 of the Veterans Academic Certification process, check the box to request a book and materials deferment for use at the Main UA Bookstore.

-The VA generally takes 6 to 8 weeks to process enrollment certifications AFTER they are sent FROM our office.
+The VA generally takes 6-8 weeks to process enrollment certifications AFTER they are sent FROM our office.

 The VA has only approved Yellow Ribbon for students who receive the Chapter 33 Post 9/11 GI Bill at the 100% rate.

-Book deferments are not available to students with a past due bursar balance.
+Book deferments are not available to students with a past due balance on their Bursar's account.

 Before tuition is due or after you submit your Veteran Academic Certification request, a Positive Service Indicator (red star at top of page in UAccess Student) that says "CH 33 VETERAN" will be placed on your account to block late charges for tuition.
 The University of Arizona waits for the VA to make a tuition and fees payment to your Bursar’s account.
 You will continue to receive invoices from the Bursar until your balance is paid off.

 The address we submit to the VA is your mailing address in UAccess.
 In order to make a change to this you must update the info in UAccess Student Center.

 - Your classes do not meet a degree requirement or they are hybrid or online remedial.
 Meet with your advisor ahead of time to be certain your classes will qualify.
 The VA won't pay for courses that are NOT required for your degree plan and won't pay for hybrid or online remedial courses.